Small Town North Carolina Barbershop

-These photographs of the Granville Barbershop in Granville, North Carolina were made during a drive home to upstate NY for Christmas.
+These photographs were made during a drive home to upstate NY for Christmas.
 The owner was very skeptical of my intentions at first but agreed to let me photograph his shop.
 During my time there I had some fun interactions with customers, but he never said much.
 As far as history goes, the shop opened in the 1940’s, and prior to that it was an African American movie theater!!
 How’s that for Southern?

 As with most old shops, the relationship between proprietor and those in his chair was easy, fluid, and quite candid.
 At one point an older gentleman sauntered in with his head down, dropped a gift on an empty chair, turned back toward the door and said “well, gotta go”.
 That was it.
 No interaction.
 Never even lifted his head up to make eye contact.
 The barber didn’t seem surprised, nor did he skip a beat on the haircut in progress.